 Data on phones can be encrypted using the phone’s own encryption software as well as third party tools for managing and securing phones.

 All data sent over the network is encrypted using SSL.
-Port 80 should not be opened on your firewall.

 Data is not currently encrypted on the server.
 This is a trade off with the risk of loss of data.
 If the server is deployed on a device that is not always running, for example a laptop, then the disk of the laptop should be encrypted.